firstname.lastname@example.org | 020 7703 9222

 I qualified as a solicitor in 1991 after spending half of my training in the field of criminal defence.
 It was an area of law that I enjoyed the most during my training, so after qualification it was the obvious choice to specialise in.

-I have experience of cases involving allegations of murder, rape and gang-related violence including the use of firearms.
+I have experience of cases involving allegations of murder, drugs supply, gang-related violence including the use of firearms, terrorism and sexual offences including historic allegations, grooming and indecent images.
 I regularly act on behalf of people accused of less serious criminal activity.
 Much of my caseload consists of thefts, public disorder, domestic violence and traffic offences.

 I am frequently at the police station or in the Magistrates Court and prepare my cases for Higher Courts Advocates to speak on behalf of my clients at the Crown Court and sometimes the Court of Appeal.
 I endeavour to get the best results at every stage of the process.
 I am particularly keen to engage in legal argument.